michellab/MDM2-PFEP/02_run_prepared_inputs/README.md

 ## Installation instructions

 This paper utilized GROMACS `2023` version for running all simulations.
-You can find the source code and installation instructions for this version here [here](https://manual.gromacs.org/documentation/2023/download.html), it is not provided as part of the docker image.
+You can find the source code and installation instructions for this version here [here](https://manual.gromacs.org/documentation/2023/download.html), it is not provided as part of the docker image (which has 2025.3 version installed).

 ## Direrectory structure:
 ```